App-Auto-Patch/App-Auto-Patch/AAP-Activator/README.md

 This script writes two variables to a configuration file:
 * AAPWeeklyPatching (True | False) - Used to determine if the patching process has been completed for the week.
 A value of False means the Activator will trigger AAP to run, a value of True means it will be skipped
 * AAPWeeklyPatchingStatusDate (datetime) - This gets popualted with the date/time the Activator script first executes and is used to calculate how many days have passed since that weekly patching period has started.
 Once 7 days have passed, the AAPWeeklyPatching status is reset back to False to restart the weekly patching cadence
+* AAPActivatorFlag - This will get picked up by the App Auto-Patch script to automatically determine if being trigger by AAP-Activator or not
 # Process & Usage
 ## Configuration
 The APP-Activator utilizes the existing AppAutoPatchDeferrals.plist configuration file created in the App-Auto-Patch script and works regardless if the deferral workflow is being utilized or not